ekremnur/ekremnur/README.md

- 👍   there ekrem nur  👍
+ Hi,there is.  ...👍  Ekrem NUR  👍...

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Software Test Engineer
+- 🔭 I’m currently working on Software Test Engineer
-- 🌱 I’m currently learning ...Always more than
+- 🌱 I’m currently learning Always more...